-Figure 3.4: Screenshot of the get_live_data step function definition
+Figure 3.4: Screenshot of the get\live\data step function definition

-The step function runs the fetch_transient_data function and then runs the update_average_punctuality function, if and only if the fetch_transient_data function has completed successfully.
+The step function runs the fetch\transient\data function and then runs the update\average\punctuality function, if and only if the fetch\transient\data function has completed successfully.
 This allows the average punctuality data to be kept up to date and in sync with the transient data, and ensures that they do not become decoupled and therefore incorrect.
 This step function is triggered by a (currently disabled) Amazon EventBridge schedule which runs the function once a minute, which is the maximum frequency possible to specify within a cron schedule, and suitable for this application as the APIs from which the data is sourced don't update much more frequently than that.
-Furthermore, the API from which bus data is sourced will time out if requests are made too frequently, so this value was determined to be appropriate after testing to avoid overwhelming the API or getting timed-out.
+Furthermore, the data from which bus data is sourced will time out if requests are made too frequently, so this value was determined to be appropriate after testing to avoid overwhelming the API or getting timed-out.
 It is possible to run EventBridge schedules even more frequently using the rate-based schedule schedule type instead of the cron-based schedule schedule type but a more frequent schedule would be inappropriate for this application.